51Degrees/documentation/src/features/clientsideevidence.md

 by default is how the values of any JavaScript properties actually end up embedded in the payload sent to the client device.

-This can be handled manually.
-However, the various @webintegration solutions will handle it automatically for a variety of languages and web frameworks.
+This can be managed manually.
+However, there are many @webintegration solutions, covering a wide variety of languages and web frameworks, that will handle it automatically .

 This section covers the specifics of how this works for each web framework: